 Ran Walker is the author of sixteen books.
-He has written novels, novellas, short stories, flash fiction, and poetry.
-His short stories, flash fiction, and poetry have appeared in a variety of anthologies and journals.
+He has written novels, novellas, short stories, flash fiction, microfiction, and poetry.
+His short stories, flash fiction, microfiction, and poetry have appeared in a variety of anthologies and journals.
 Prior to becoming a writer and educator, he worked in magazine publishing and practiced law in Mississippi.

-Ran is a graduate of Morehouse College (BA in English), Pace University (MS in Publishing), and George Washington University Law School (JD) and is the winner of the adult fiction category for the Virginia Indie Author Project for 2018.
+He is the winner of the 2019 Indie Author of the Year Award (selected by judges from Library Journal, Publisher's Weekly, IngramSpark, St. Martin's Press, and Writer's Digest), as well as the 2018 Virginia Indie Author Project Award for Adult Fiction.
 He is also the recipient of both a 2005 Mississippi Arts Commission/NEA artist grant and a 2006 artist mini-grant.
 He served as an Artist-in-Residence with the Mississippi Arts Commission in 2006.
 Additionally, he is a past participant in the Hurston-Wright Writers Week Workshop and is the recipient of a fellowship from the Callaloo Writers Workshop.

-His first collection of poetry, Most of My Heroes Don't Appear On No Stamps: Kwansabas, will be published in March of 2019 by The University of Hell Press, based out of Portland, Oregon.
+His first collection of poetry, Most of My Heroes Don't Appear On No Stamps: Kwansabas, will be published in August of 2019 by The University of Hell Press, based out of Portland, Oregon.